dtsivkovski/HapticResearch/Web App/README.md

 The web app is utilizing Chrome's Bluetooth Low Energy functionality.
 This should work with the Chrome browser on all devices except IOS. https://developer.chrome.com/articles/bluetooth/

+This web app requires different Arduino code than the standard app

 ![Webpage](./Webpage.png)

 ![LED Array](./LED%20Array.jpeg)